r4rmas/r4rmas/README.md

 ![Full Stack Developer](https://i.ibb.co/BBB9RbJ/presentation.png)

 ## About me
-* What I'm most passionate about is creating solutions for the modern world, in other words, software.
+* What I'm most passionate about is creating solutions for the modern world, namely software.
-* I use JavaScript based technologies to create things, solve problems and automate process.
+* I use JavaScript based technologies to develop applications, solve problems and automate process.
 * Currently learning Swift & Kotlin.

 ## Stats